Shahi Hammam: Location

 The Shahi Hammam is located just within the Walled City of Lahore, steps away from the Delhi Gate.
 The Shahi Hammam is the last remaining Mughal-era hammam in Lahore.

 Background

 During the Mughal era, Persian-style hammams were introduced although they never achieved the same levels of popularity in the Mughal Empire as they did in Persia.

 History

 The Shahi Hammam was built in 1635 by Ilam-ud-din Ansari, Governor of Lahore, as part of an endowment which included the Wazir Khan Mosque.
 The baths fell into disuse by the 18th century during the decline and fall of the Mughal Empire.
 From the early British period onwards, the building was used for different purposes - as a primary school, dispensary, and recreational centre as well as an office for the local municipality.
 Additionally, shops were built into the building’s northern, western and southern façades.

-Excavations as part of restoration works completed in 2015 revealed that substantial parts of the building had previously been demolished, likely to make way for the reconstruction of Delhi Gate building in the 1860s.
+Excavations as part of restoration works completed in 2015 revealed that substantial parts of the building had previously been demolished, likely to make way for the reconstruction of Delhi Gate in the 1860s.